-• Stop and restart tftp:
+• Stop and restart tftp: stopsrc -s tftpd

 - Verify NFS is running properly and mounts can be performed with this NFS server: - View /etc/exports for correct mount information. - Run the showmount and exportfs commands. - Stop and restart the NFS and related daemons: